Synthetics Test Settings

 • Search: A field that filters the list to agents whose name or location contains the entered text.

-• Close: An X icon in the upper right corner that exits the dialog without saving changes to the list of selected agents.
+• Close: An X in the upper right corner that exits the dialog without saving changes to the list of selected agents.

 Note: A red icon beside an agent name indicates an error (hover over the icon for more information).

-• Select All (multi-select version only): A checkbox (to the left of the Agent column heading) that selects all agents currently shown in the Agents List (excludes agents hidden by filtering).
+• Select All (multi-select version only): A checkbox (to the left of the Agent column heading) that selects all agents currently shown in the Agents list (excludes agents hidden by filtering).
 Individual checkboxes can still be checked/unchecked even when Select All is checked.

 • Agents List: A list of agents available for this test.
 If the test allows selection of both Private and Global agents, the list will include a heading row for each of four collapsible categories (Private Network Agents, Private App Agents, Global Network Agents, and Global App Agents).
 The list includes the following columns: